 What is a Sassafras Tree and Where Do Sassafras Trees Grow?

-A deciduous tree (or shrub) native to North America, growing sassafras trees can grow to 30-60 feet tall by 25-40 feet wide with a rounded canopy made up of short layered branches.
-Long grown for its medicinal properties as well as file powder (powdered leaves), the leaves of growing sassafras trees are initially a vibrant green but come autumn they turn glorious colors of orange/pink, yellow/red and scarlet/purple.
+A deciduous tree (or shrub) native to North America, growing sassafras trees can grow to 30 to 60 feet tall by 25 to 40 feet wide with a rounded canopy made up of short layered branches.
+Long grown for its medicinal properties as well as file powder (powdered leaves), the leaves of growing sassafras trees are initially a vibrant green but come autumn they turn glorious colors of orange-pink, yellow-red and scarlet-purple.
 These eye- popping colors make it a lovely tree specimen for the landscape, while its canopy habit creates a cool shaded oasis during the hot summer months.

 Sassafras trees scientific name is Sassafras albidum and hails from the family Lauraceae.
 Its 4- to 8-inch leaves emit a fragrant aroma when crushed, as do the showy yellow spring blooms.
 The flowers of the sassafras tree give way to dark blue fruit, or drupes, favored by a variety of birds.
 Leaves and twigs of the tree are eaten by other wildlife such as deer, cottontails and even beaver.
 The bark of the tree has a wrinkled appearance.
 While the tree has a propensity for multiple trunks, it can easily be trained into a single trunk.

 Sassafras trees are cold hardy in USDA zones 4-9.
 If you fall into this category and the above sassafras info intrigues you, you may be wondering how to grow sassafras trees.